Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 The Mini is designed such that anyone with moderate soldering skills can build the unit in a couple of hours.
 If you can solder .1″ pin headers and RJ45 jacks to a PCB you probably won’t have any problem building the Mini+.
 To see what’s involved with building a Mini+ download the Mini+ assembly manual.

 I can supply PCBs and pre-cut enclosures for either CTR2-Mini or CTR2-Mini+.
 All PCBs have the SMT devices preinstalled by the factory.
 You just need to add the through-hole components and connectors.
 I don’t sell complete part kits.
-Instead, you can purchase the components you need to complete my PCB kits from my Mouser Mini+ Bill-of-Material page.
+Instead, you can purchase the components you need to complete my PCB kits here.

 I can also supply fully assembled, programmed, and tested units and radio interface cables if you don’t want to build your own.